Suzi picSuzi Taylor, Director

 As a single Mom of three, Jill launched a STEM children’s program with LEGOs™ and managed a small business in Bozeman.
 Jill brings to the SMRC a Jill-of-all-trades approach with talents in marketing, management, team building, hospitality, project development, technical writing, and more.

-When not in the SMRC office, you can find Jill at the master's alpine ski race circuit, volunteering for a myriad of her children’s activities, or enjoying the vast Montana landscape in her restored vintage camper.
+When not in the SMRC office, she's at the master's alpine ski race circuit, volunteering for a myriad of her children’s activities, or enjoying the vast Montana landscape in her restored vintage camper.

 409 Reid Hall